timmyraynor/timmyraynor.github.io/_posts/2018-05-16-hdf-automation-with-ansible.markdown

 - YUM packages and repo setup
 - Python packages
-- Particular components setup (e.g. JDK JCE policy setup as a mandantory tick for HDF installation)
+- Particular components setup (e.g. JDK JCE policy setup as a mandatory tick for HDF installation)

 As we were working on AWS, we have something extra like: